-- Indicates that normality has not been demonstrated - In the context of an antenatal CTG classification this is an abnormal outcome - The case must be reviewed by a senior obstetrician and action taken based on the reasons for failure, visual trace review and a holistic assessment of the pregnancy - STV cannot be assessed visually it can only be calculated following 60 minutes of analysis. - The STV should be taken into account but MUST NOT be used in isolation as an indicator of fetal condition. - ≥ 4ms is normal - o < 4ms is low - < 3ms is abnormal - o < 2ms is highly abnormal
+- Indicates that normality has not been demonstrated - In the context of an antenatal CTG classification this is an abnormal outcome - The case must be reviewed by a Band 7 or ST6 and above and action taken based on the reasons for failure, visual trace review and a holistic assessment of the pregnancy - STV cannot be assessed visually it can only be calculated following 60 minutes of analysis. - The STV should be taken into account but MUST NOT be used in isolation as an indicator of fetal condition. - $\circ \ge 4$ ms is normal $\circ < 4$ ms is low $\circ < 3$ ms is abnormal $\circ < 2$ ms is highly abnormal